 The WCK is especially useful for researchers who wish to model human disease-causing mutations in worms, but it will be helpful for any analysis of gene and residue conservation between worms and humans and for CRISPR design of point mutations.
-Starting by identifying the most likely worm ortholog of the human gene of interest, checking whether a given amino acid variation in the human gene is in a residue conserved in worms and finally designing the CRISPR strategy to insert the variation into the worm genome and/or insert something larger such as a fluorescent tag.
+Starting with the identification of the most likely worm ortholog of the human gene of interest, the WCK can then check whether a given variation in the human gene is in a residue conserved in worms.
+Finally, the WCK can help design the CRISPR strategy to insert the variation into the worm genome and/or insert something larger such as a fluorescent tag.

 A detailed description of each bioinformatic tool can be found on their respective pages.

 Privacy Notification: WormCoolKit does not save any of the ortholog searches or CRISPR designs performed on the website.
 Results are only available to the person performing the search.

-The Orthologs Finder is a tool designed to deliver the most likely C. elegans genes orthologous to their human gene of interest or the other way around - find human orthologs of worm genes.
+The Orthologs Finder is a tool designed to deliver the Caenorhabditis elegans genes most likely orthologous to your human query genes or the other way around (find human orthologs of worm genes).

 Our algorithm extracts candidates from the OrthoList2 database (see References) and carries several additional filtration steps, aimed to increase the likelihood that candidates are true orthologs.

 The default thresholds for filtration were determined after examining a large number of established ortholog pairs through the pipeline.
 Some thresholds can be changed by the user.